feathersui/feathersui-website/docs/as3-starling/installation.md

 ## Download Feathers

-Click the button below to download the latest version of Feathers for ActionScript 3 and Starling:
+Click the button below to download the latest version of Feathers UI for ActionScript 3 and Starling:

 <div class="alignCenter">
   <div class="buttonWrapper">